| ||May 2015 Writing Contest |

-MONTHLY WRITING CONTESTS: StageofLife.com hosts monthly international writing contests.
+MONTHLY WRITING CONTESTS: StageofLife.com hosts monthly international writing contests for people of all ages and life stages.
 Answer the real-world writing prompt below to share your thoughts and experiences as we change the world, one story at a time.
 View winners of past writing contests.

 Click the blue "Submit Essay" button to the right to upload your story and enter the writing contest.

 When you submit your essay, title it as: "Teacher Appreciation: ______"